 - The FastPass+ system is currently on hold.

 - Spaced distance between ride seats.

 - Physically Distant Ride Line Queue marked with graphics on the ground of where to stand.

 - A Change in Fingerprint Scanning at Entrance at Disney Parks: At present, the procedure will not require a fingerprint scan to enter the park.

 - Artificial Intelligence Security Scanners Arrive: Ensuring fast and accurate checking of every guest, this learning computer gets smarter with each walk-through and can detect metal/ guns 10x faster than regular units.

 Walt Disney World Resort Still Offering Magical Experiences…

 “As part of these efforts, Guests may see other changes to our retail and dining offerings, as well as other experiences.
 Though it may be different from the last time you visited, these new measures are designed to offer a magical Disney experience in a responsible way.
 We understand that these times are challenging, and we appreciate everyone’s patience and understanding as we navigate as responsibly as we can.
 Together, we can find new ways to have fun while being diligent to maintain proper physical distancing.
 For all related information please see the Walt Disney World Resort Property Rules for more details.”

-Changes at Walt Disney World in the Near Future
+Changes at Walt Disney World for the 50th Anniversary